dotvoid/stacked-router/README.md

 **shadcn example**

 Integration with shadcn is different as it does not provide the same convenience context.
-Most shadcn components that need navigation (like Button, NavigationMenu) accept an `asChild` prop which makes it easy to wrap the void router `Link` component.
+Most shadcn components that need navigation (like Button, NavigationMenu) accept an `asChild` prop which makes it easy to wrap the stacked router `Link` component.

 ```jsx
 import { Button } from '@/components/ui/button'